Haven-Rau/Pokemon_Catching_Adventure/README.md

 )
 ```

-Once a trainer catches a Pokemon, Python runs an insert statement to transfer all of the associated information.
+Once a trainer catches a Pokémon, Python runs an insert statement to transfer all of the associated information.
 It also adds an instance_id to unique define that capture and make sure it stays associated with the trainer who caught it.

 # Python Front End